SFHA supports and represents members by:

 - Gathering evidence to allow SFHA to effectively represent members in our conversations with government, parliamentarians and other key stakeholders.

-SFHA has also partnered with the Joseph Rowntree Foundation (JRF); Public Health Scotland; Rural and Islands Housing Associations Forum (RIHAF), SFHA’s rural and islands members’ forum; and commissioned the UK Collaborative Centre for Housing Evidence (CaCHE) and HACT to carry out research into the social, economic, health, and wellbeing impact of social housing.
-The interim findings were published in June 2020 with a final report expected later this year.
+SFHA has also partnered with the Joseph Rowntree Foundation (JRF); Public Health Scotland; Rural and Islands Housing Associations Forum (RIHAF), SFHA’s rural and islands members’ forum; and commissioned the UK Collaborative Centre for Housing Evidence (CaCHE) and HACT to investigate the social, economic, health, and wellbeing impact of social housing.
+The final report has now been published and can be found here: The Impact of Social Housing: Economic, Social, Health and Wellbeing.

 Get in touch!